seanf316/PC-Haven/README.md

 `As a Customer I would like to adjust/remove the amount of a certain item so that I can manage my items for purchase.`

-The Cart items are displayed as cards with details of the Product present, there is functionality in place to update item quantity or remove the item from cart.
-The Cart Summary and Cart section in Navbar will update dynamically based off changes made in the cart.
+The Cart items are displayed as cards with details of the Product present, there is functionality in place to update item quantity or remove the item from the cart.
+The Cart Summary and Cart section in Navbar will update dynamically based on changes made in the cart.
 There are 2 large buttons present above/below the Cart Summary - Keep Shopping and Secure Checkout.
-Keep Shopping returns user to the All Products page and the Secure Checkout button redirects user to the Checkout page.
+Keep Shopping returns the user to the All Products page and the Secure Checkout button redirects the user to the Checkout page.

 `As a Developer I can add in functionality to advise customer of free delivery at a certain threshold so that customer is aware of delivery costs and can add more items if price is suitable.`

-Also displayed to the user is a Free Delivery Threshold, PC HAVEN offers free delivery over €100 spent.
-The user is advised in this in the Cart Summary and also in the Banner above the Navbar.
+Also displayed to the user is a Free Delivery Threshold, PC HAVEN offers free delivery for over €100 spent.
+The user is advised of this in the Cart Summary and also in the Banner above the Navbar.

-If the cart is empty the user is met with text advising them of that and 2 buttons are displayed Keep Shopping and Contact Us.
-There is some text advising user if they are looking for a Product we dont stock to get in touch through the Contact Us page.
+If the cart is empty the user is met with a text advising them of that and 2 buttons are displayed Keep Shopping and Contact Us.
+There is some text advising users if they are looking for a Product we don't stock to get in touch through the Contact Us page.

 ![Cart](/docs/readme_screenshots/cart_page.webp)
 ![Empty Cart](/docs/readme_screenshots/empty_cart.webp)